miso-lims/miso-lims/docs/user_manual/type_data.md

 Tissue materials describe how the tissue was prepared and may include options such as 'Fresh Frozen,' 'FFPE,' and 'Blood.'
 Tissue material is an optional field for tissue samples.

-Any user can add tissue materials using the standard inerface.
+Any user can add tissue materials using the standard interface.
 MISO administrators can also edit and delete tissue materials.
 A tissue material can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}